-The course will address evidence-based techniques clinicians can use for self and patient care for goals of improved mental health, decrease stress and increased well-being.
+The course will address evidence-based techniques clinicians can use for self and patient care for goals of pain management, decrease stress and increased well-being.
 This course is directly related to the practice of physical therapy and is therefore appropriate for the PT and PTA.

 Course created on December 12, 2018